Boussau/revbayes.github.io/tutorials/simulatingDNAEvolution/index.md

 It starts in a DNA state $A$, $C$, $G$, or $T$, and undergoes mutations through time.
 Because we want a simple model for this tutorial, we are going to make a few hypotheses.
-First, we are going to assume that the rate of change is constant through time.
+First (hypothesis 1), we are going to assume that the rate of change is constant through time.
 This means that, in every small time interval $dt$, we have the same rate of change.
 In the literature, this hypothesis is often used to model sequence evolution along a branch.
-Second, we are going to assume that all types of changes between characters have the same rate: the rate of change from $A$ to $C$ is the same as from $C$ to
+Second (hypothesis 2), we are going to assume that all types of changes between characters have the same rate: the rate of change from $A$ to $C$ is the same as from $C$ to
  $A$, $G$ to $T$, etc. .
 In the literature, this hypothesis is made in the Jukes and Cantor model,